OUR NURSERY CAN OFFER

 UP TO 16 AFTER SCHOOL CLUB PLACES EACH DAY (3:30-6:00PM)

 a number of paid places for 2,3 & 4 year old’s TERM TIME

 holiday club 3-4 year olds only- wrap around care for children- subject to demand

-Closing date for nursery Applications is 3rd march 2023
+Closing date for SEPTEMBER 2024 Applications is EARLY march 2024

 The nursery follows the admission procedures for nursery places as, set out in the RBK information book for parents, ‘Nursery Education in Kingston upon Thames’

 AFC Website for details for applications in Kingston